MenuDocs/erela.js-spotify/README.md

 </div>

 <h3>Note:</h3>

 > This uses modified code from <a href="https://github.com/takomst/spotilink">takomst/spotilink</a> to work directly with Erela.JS as a plugin.

-This a plugin for Erela.JS to allow the use of Spotify, it uses direct URL's being tracks, albums, and playlists.
+This a plugin for Erela.JS to allow the use of Spotify URL's, it uses direct URL's being tracks, albums, and playlists.

 - https://open.spotify.com/track/4uLU6hMCjMI75M1A2tKUQC
 - https://open.spotify.com/album/6N9PS4QXF1D0OWPk0Sxtb4